 So that's enough about the problem.
 What do we do about all the spreadsheets we have and run our business on today?
 How do we break free from spreadsheet slavery and direct our energy and time toward growth?

 I suggest searching out systems that replace what your home-grown spreadsheets are doing for you.
 Invest in good project management software, good financial management software, good CRM software, a good Business Execution platform like our Rhythm System.
 You may think that the cost is too high to buy software, but you are fooling yourself.
 You are actually paying much more in payroll cost, productivity loss, and opportunity cost than you ever would for professional software license fees.
+Spreadsheets have their place, but strategic plan execution isn't one of them.

 So, start working on a plan today to understand the spreadsheets you are currently using and why.
 Then put in place software and processes to replace what your spreadsheets are doing for your business.
 You will see immediate ROI in your investment in these systems and processes and free the minds of your team to direct their energy and time to achieve your goals and dreams of growing the business.